-- Allow your teen opportunities to take responsibility for their tasks or relationships -- even when you know you could do it faster or better. - Proactively remind.
-Before going out with friends, you might say, "Remember, as you are going out tonight, you need to check in with me when you get to your friend's house and be home by the curfew we agreed upon?" - Offer limited and possible choices. - Recognize effort using "I notice..." statements like, "I notice how you went back to your sister to talk to her after you fought to improve things.
+- Allow your child opportunities to take responsibility for their tasks or relationships -- even when you know you could do it faster or better. - Proactively remind.
+Before your nighttime routine starts, you might say, "Remember how we talked about taking responsibility to get yourself ready for bed?
+What do you need to do to get ready for bed tonight?
+Brush teeth, get pajamas on, etc.?" - Use "Show me..." statements.
+"Show me how you can take responsibility by improving things with your sister." - Offer limited and possible choices.
+"Will you talk to her directly or write her a note?" - Recognize effort using "I notice..." statements like, "I notice how you went back to your sister to talk to her after you fought to improve things.
 That's how you take responsibility and heal the relationship." - Follow through on repairing harm.

 Tip Include reflection on the day in your dinnertime routine.
 You might ask, "What happened today that made you happy?" or "What were the best moments in your day?"
-Teens may not have the chance to reflect on what's good and abundant in their lives throughout the day, yet grateful thoughts are a central contributor to happiness and well-being.
+Children may not have the chance to reflect on what's good and abundant in their lives throughout the day, yet grateful thoughts are a central contributor to happiness and well-being.